RetroFloppy/imd2raw/README.md

 converted correctly.
 That is: unless your disk image happens to have a 1-1 sector skew, it will be incorrectly decoded by other `imd2raw.c` programs.
 This is becuse the sectors aren't sorted before writing them back out.**

+Another "bug" in the original corrected here is that it would error out if there was any bad data in the stream - that is, if any bad sectors or sectors with missing headers were recorded, it would fail to create a binary image.
+The resulting image might be of questionable value, but it remains true that this behavior was a deviation from the expected `IMDU.COM` output.